Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

 \subsection{Estimation of the Load Applied to a 3D Hyperelastic Beam}

-In this second example, we seek to locate the position and value of the load applied to a cantilevered hyperelastic beam.
-The beam has Neo-Hookean behavior, with loads ranging from $F \in [5, 100] kN$, every $5kN$ and at different positions on its upper face from the cantilevered end to an area near the fixed end, specifically linear loads at $13$ in the transverse direction and on the upper face.
-The dataset consists of $260$ high-fidelity simulations performed using the finite element method with nonlinear behavior of the hyperelastic beam with dimensions $40\times10\times 10$.
-All meshes are identical, so the only difference between each simulation is the position and value of the applied load, which induces a displacement field that will be the data feeding the neural network training.
-All simulations have the same boundary and material conditions.
-For all the above reasons, the associated graph (Fig. \ref{BEAM_01}) does not vary and consists of $240$ nodes and $824$ edges (it has been considered appropriate to generate self-informed connectivity) in a three-dimensional distribution.
+In this second example, we seek to locate the position and value of the load applied to a cantilevered hyperelastic beam, given its displacement field.
+The beam is assumed to follow a Neo-Hookean constitutive law, with loads ranging from $F \in [5, 100] kN$, every $5kN$ and at different positions on its upper face from the cantilevered end to an area near the fixed end, specifically linear loads at $13$ in the transverse direction and on the upper face.
+The dataset consists of $260$ high-fidelity simulations performed using the finite element method with nonlinear behavior of the hyperelastic beam with dimensions $40\times10\times 10$. {In Fig. \ref{BEAM_01} a loaded, meshed 3D beam is represented.}

+{For every experiment meshes are identical, so the only difference between each simulation is the position and value of the applied load, which induces a displacement field that will be the data feeding the neural network training.
+All simulations have the same Dirichlet boundary conditions and material characteristics.
+For all the above reasons, the associated graph, see Fig. \ref{BEAM_02}, does not vary and consists of $240$ nodes and $824$ edges (it has been considered appropriate to generate self-informed connectivity) in a three-dimensional distribution.
+In Fig. \ref{BEAM_02} a schematic procedure to train our network architecture is shown.
+The input dataset is composed exclusively of a displacement field and a graph connectivity, the output is the position and value of the loads that perform those displacements.
+Once neural networks is trained, in inference only needs new input data (displacement and connectivity) to obtain the inverse problem result: position and value of loads.}